serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 configValidationMode: warn # Modes for config validation. `error` throws an exception, `warn` logs error to console, `off` disables validation at all.
 The default is warn.
 enableLocalInstallationFallback: false # If set to 'true', guarantees that it's a locally (for service, in its node_modules) installed framework which processes the command
 useDotenv: false # If set to 'true', environment variables will be automatically loaded from .env files
-variablesResolutionMode: null # To crash on variable resolution errors (as coming from new resolver), set this value to "20210326"
 deprecationNotificationMode: warn:summary # 'warn' reports deprecations on the go, 'error' will result with an exception being thrown on first approached deprecation

 disabledDeprecations: # Disable deprecation logs by their codes.
 Default is empty.